ndlib/rof/doc/flat.md

-  representative        | PID of a representative image for this object (*1) rof-type              | The ROF type field (=1) thumbnail             | URL of thumbnail (? not sure how internal fedora desc look)
+  representative        | PID of a representative image for this object (*1) rof-type              | The ROF type field (=1) thumbnail             | URL of thumbnail (? not sure how internal fedora desc look) files *               | List of files that are a part of this work. file-path *           | relative path to a file to upload